zhaoxichen0310/MACS30200-project/README.md

-# MACS30200-project
+# MACS 30200 Final Project
-It is specifically for the MACS 30200 Project
+This repo is specifically for the MACS 30200 Project.